apache/spark/docs/mllib-naive-bayes.md

 MLlib supports [multinomial naive Bayes](http://en.wikipedia.org/wiki/Naive_Bayes_classifier#Multinomial_naive_Bayes) and [Bernoulli naive Bayes] (http://nlp.stanford.edu/IR-book/html/htmledition/the-bernoulli-model-1.html).
-Which are typically used for [document classification] (http://nlp.stanford.edu/IR-book/html/htmledition/naive-bayes-text-classification-1.html).
+These models are typically used for [document classification] (http://nlp.stanford.edu/IR-book/html/htmledition/naive-bayes-text-classification-1.html).
 Within that context, each observation is a document and each feature represents a term whose value is the frequency of the term (in multinomial naive Bayes) or a zero or one indicating whether the term was found in the document (in Bernoulli naive Bayes).
-Feature values must be nonnegative.The model type is selected with on optional parameter "Multinomial" or "Bernoulli" with "Multinomial" as the default.
+Feature values must be nonnegative.
+The model type is selected with an optional parameter "Multinomial" or "Bernoulli" with "Multinomial" as the default.
 [Additive smoothing](http://en.wikipedia.org/wiki/Lidstone_smoothing) can be used by setting the parameter $\lambda$ (default to $1.0$).
 For document classification, the input feature